kubevela/kubevela.github.io/docs/case-studies/gitops.md

 #### Directory `clusters/`

-`apps.yaml` is almost the same as `infra.yaml` in `clusters/`, the only difference is the watched directory.
+`apps.yaml` and `infra.yaml` in `clusters/` are similar.
+Their difference is to watch different directories.

-Apply the files in `clusters/` manually, they can pull and sync the files in `infrastructure/` and `apps/` automatically.
+Apply the files in `clusters/` manually.
+They will sync the files in `infrastructure/` and `apps/` dir of the Git repo.

+Below is how the infra.yaml looks like:

 ```yaml
 apiVersion: core.oam.dev/v1beta1